Alcohol is everywhere. It permeates our culture. It’s in advertisements, movies, literature, and our yoga classes (which still baffles me).

-Because alcohol is so widely celebrated and alcoholism still largely stigmatized, it is easy to live in a state of high functioning denial, hiding in the shadows, combing the internet for signs that we’re not alone in feeling like something’s wrong.
+Because alcohol is so widely celebrated and alcoholism still largely stigmatized, it is easy to live in a state of high-functioning denial, hiding in the shadows, combing the internet for signs that we’re not alone in feeling like something’s wrong.

 And whereas I can look at ridiculous coloring books, free drink tickets at a book reading, or stupid wall art that professes “one tequila, two tequila, three tequila floor” with an eye roll and move on, I still appreciate the power these little reminders have on our psyche.

 We can own our sobriety and see it as a source of power, navigating social settings with nothing but a glass of juice and our innate wit.

-It may take some doing to get to that point, but it’s possible and millions of people are doing it every single day.
-When the tough days come and the external pressures get a little too loud, there’s an entire sober community here willing to lend support and encouragement.
+It may take some doing to get to that point, but it’s possible, and millions of people are doing it every single day.
+When the tough days come, and the external pressures get a little too loud, there’s an entire sober community here willing to lend support and encouragement.